Things appear to be looking up for ASE Technology Holding Co. Ltd. (ASX)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -6.26% loss in the last 1 month and extending the period to 3 months gives it a 35.71%, and is 4.28% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.60% over the week and 3.69% over the month.
+The stock witnessed a -6.46% loss in the last 1 month and extending the period to 3 months gives it a 33.63%, and is -1.47% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.64% over the week and 3.40% over the month.

 ASE Technology Holding Co.
 Ltd. (ASX) Analyst Forecasts